cdapio/hydrator-plugins/core-plugins/docs/KVTable-batchsource.md

 Properties
 ----------
 **name:** KeyValueTable name.
 If the table does not already exist, it will be created.
+(Macro-enabled)

 Example